ubikorp/lacking.org/podcast/_posts/2012-01-17-0090-lather-rinse-repeat.md

   Grandaddy, Charlie Chesterman and the Legendary Motorbikes, The Kinks, Thao &amp;
   Mirah, Casper Fandango And His Tiny Sick Tears, Lali Puna, Cass McCombs
 ---
 Acoustic punk rock is always a dicey proposition, but The Future Kings of Nowhere and Shayne O’Neill rip through the genre like a blowtorch on toilet paper.
-Slick!<!--more-->

-Acoustic punk rock is always a dicey proposition, but The Future Kings of Nowhere and Shayne O’Neill rip through the genre like a blowtorch on toilet paper.
 Slick!